slowernews/wisdom-tldr/chapters/0_intro.md

 ### On happiness

 <!--
-- alcançar a liberdade: ou c muito dinheiro ou c falta de desejos.
-- If they are not in front of you, leave them behind.
-Transactional friendships decrease your happiness.
-- Men give up happyness for their family.
-Women give up family for their happyness.
-- You are happy because you are surrounded by people you trust and love.
-You are healthy because you are in control of your impulses and habits.
-You are wealthy because you started investing long-term decades ago.
-You are relaxed because you are in control of your time.
-- You don’t hear much from happy people, because once you are living the life you want, you keep a low profile, you keep your life private.
--->
+> *"A vida é a constante oscilação entre a ânsia de ter e o tédio de possuir."  -- Arthur Schopenhauer [1788]* -->

 > *"Happiness is when what you think, what you say, and what you do are in harmony."
 -- Mahatma Gandhi [1869]*

 Happiness is a mind state where nothing is missing.

+You don’t hear much from happy people, because once you are living the life you want, you keep a low profile, you keep your life private.

 	HAPPINESS = AUTONOMY + BELONGING + MASTERY  and  REALITY > EXPECTATIONS